ScottLogic/practitioners-guides/_pages/technical-presentations.md

 You’ve delivered your final line, given the audience the chance to applaud (which I’m sure they did), what about questions?
 For starters, there are no rules that say you have to take questions - often I feel they are a little superfluous, and take away from the ending you crafted.
 One simple option is to say “if you’d like to discuss further, come and find me for a chat, I’d love to talk some more …”

-If you’d like to ask questions, be prepared for a few situations  …
+If you’d like to ask questions, be prepared for a few situations: